Physics-Constrained Neural Network for Design and Feature-Based Optimization of Weave Architectures: Supplementary Document

-In the proofs of Claim 2, we mentioned that GLCM defined as $ $ .
-High energy indicates one or two values in GLCM are much higher than others and low energy indicates the values are more balanced.
+In the proofs of Claim 2, we mentioned that GLCM is defined as $ $ .
+High energy indicates that one or two values in GLCM are much higher than others, and low energy indicates more balanced values.